 Compositors, who took copy supplied by the editorial staff and set it in type, still worked through an entirely manual process in the 1830s and 1840s, selecting individual lead letters from the cases in front of them and slotting them into a 'stick' to create a line of type which could then be transferred to a galley and then into a larger frame or forme in which the page was put together.
 The letters were reversed (mind your ps and qs), and slotted into the stick upside down so that the second line set would, when printed, come below the first.
 A fast-working and experienced compositor could achieve speeds of around 2,000 characters an hour working in this way, and with a typical eight-page issue of the Northern Star typically running to some 360,000 characters, each issue would have taken 180 hours (or 18 working days of ten hours each) to put together.
-With each compositor working six days a week, the paper must have employed at least three men working at full speed in this department alone.
+With each compositor working at full speed in this department alone.

-It is worth noting, however, that much of the copy for the Northern Star was contributed by working men of varying standards and styles of handwriting - which must have slowed the work, and even with experienced compositors familiar with the subject matter and the handwriting of regular contributors, this probably meant the workload was practically impossible without the addition of a fourth man.
+It is worth noting, however, that much of the copy for the Northern Star was contributed by working men of varying standards and styles of handwriting - which must have slowed the work, and even with experienced compositors familiar with the subject matter and the handwriting of regular contributors,